5. The Young and The Damned (1950) – A soul flies like a bird

 3. I Am Cuba (1964) – The funeral

-Famous about its extremely demanding and effective camerawork, “Soy Cuba” by Soviet director Mikhail Kalatozov is an essay on the prerevolutionary Cuba, depicted on an almost unbearable beauty that creates a sad echo in its grim content.
+Famous about its extremely demanding and effective camerawork, “Soy Cuba” by Soviet director Mikhail Kalatozov is an on the prerevolutionary Cuba, depicted on an almost unbearable beauty that creates a sad echo in its grim content.
 From Havana’s nightclubs to the countryside’s labor, the film’s exposes all of Cuba’s bleeding wounds before Fidel Castro’s prevalence.

 A young woman who lives in a hut surrounded by mud and barefoot children works as a prostitute in the bars of Havana, where frequent rich foreigners.
 An old peasant is forced to abandon his only fortune ‒comprised by bluffs of sugarcanes‒ when the landholder sells his property.

 The house of a poor family with many children is bombarded.
 A leftist university student is cold-bloodedly assassinated by the corrupted government.
 “Soy Cuba,” a narrator insists to say each of the times.

 Even though “Soy Cuba” includes numerous breathtaking scenes, in relation to camera movement and frame, there’s one that seems like a miracle: After the student’s assassination, a procession accompanies his body in the city’s streets.
 The camera moves vertically and after passing through few parallel balconies, it observes the parade from up above.
 This scene doesn’t engage the perspective of those who grieve but hovers over them and grieves for their pain as well.

 2. L’eclisse (1962) – Vanity will break the silence